kadavilrahul/generate_html_from_csv/README.md

 ```

 12. Check if data was imported sucessfully.
 Only first five products will be visible.
-- Update the database credentials in search.php especially MySQL database
+- Update the database credentials in search.php especially MySQL and postgreSQL databases
 - Check also the HTML page if search bar is functional

 ```bash